awsdocs/aws-sam-developer-guide/doc_source/serverless-policy-template-list.md

 ## S3FullAccessPolicy<a name="s3-full-access-policy"></a>

-Gives full access permission to objects in an Amazon S3 bucket\.
+Gives full access permission to act on the objects in an Amazon S3 bucket\.

 ```
         "Statement": [